3 minutes to read | Last updated January 6, 2021

-Just as with the design of any website, you should consider your users.
+Accessible technology has been designed in a way that can be accessed by all users.
 People who interact with technology are extraordinarily diverse, with a wide variety of characteristics and contexts.
 It cannot be assumed that everyone is using a traditional monitor, browser, or keyboard.
-Accessible technology has been designed in a way that can be accessed by all users.

 What is web accessibility?

 People who use the web have a growing variety of characteristics.
 Consider these user characteristics:

 - Unable to see: Individuals who are blind use either audible output (products called screen readers that read web content using synthesized speech) or tactile output (a refreshable Braille device).
 For reading the printed page, people who are blind use scanners with optical character recognition (OCR) that can read printed material and store it electronically to be read by a screen reader.
 Some videos may need to include an Audio Description to describe any actions not described by the narrators or speakers in the video.

 - Has a cognitive or learning disability: Individuals with learning disabilities such as dyslexia may also use audible output, along with software that highlights words or phrases as they’re read aloud using synthesized speech.

 - Has low vision: Individuals with low vision may use screen magnification software that allows them to zoom into all or a portion of the visual screen.
 Large monitors and anti-glare screens, color and contrast adjustments, speech output systems and scanners with optical character recognition are also used to navigate web and print media.
 Many others with less-than-perfect eyesight may enlarge the font on websites using standard browser functions, such as Ctrl + in Windows browsers or Command + in Mac browsers.